benders5e/benders5e/bender.md

 *Source: Sword Coast Adventurer's Guide*
 You are a scholar from one of the great universities of the Earth Kingdom (e.g. from Ba Sing Se University).
 See the source for more details.

+#### Southern Water Tribe

+#### Northern Water Tribe
+Can choose to use Cons instead of Dex.
+OR have proficiency with Cons ST instead of Dex.

 ### Waterbender

 #### Fisher